-56. The VS shows that viability for all other development, including offices, light industrial, comparison retail, care homes and assisted living (specialist older peoples housing) is negative without CIL being charged.
+64. The VS shows that viability for all other development, including offices, light industrial, comparison retail, hotels, care homes and assisted living (specialist older persons housing) is negative without CIL being charged.
 A £0 CIL rate for all other development is therefore appropriate.
-However for the avoidance of doubt, the schedule should be amended by removing all reference to use classes under 'All other uses' within the schedule (EM4).
+However to ensure clarity the schedule should be amended by removing all reference to use classes under 'All other uses' within the schedule (EM4).